 Gender

 Gender is another standard rating factor for life insurance at all ages.
-In Canada, average life expectancy is 79 for men and 83 for women (Source).
-Because women statistically outlive men, they also generally receive lower premium costs for comparable policies.
+Because women statistically outlive men in Canada, they also generally receive lower premium costs for comparable policies.
 However, gender gaps are closing as men improve longevity through healthier lifestyles.

 Health Status